sustainablesource/sustainablesource/index.md

 {: .belief}
 Software development is a real trade, a craft that earns us a living and sustains our lives.
-We believe that we should not have to compromise our freedom and need not walk away from our responsibility in order to reach sustainability.
+We believe we can make our passion sustainable while remaining true to our core values of freedom and responsibility.

 Sustainable Source
 ==================